Vision & Mission

 Participants actively engage in creating and caring for the communities at Miniwanca and Merrowvista.
 Regular conversations throughout each day invite reflection on what they did, why, and what impact their actions had—both positive and negative.
 These conversations might range in topic from how a group approached a team challenge to where our food waste goes.
 This immersion in an intentional community allows participants to gain a greater understanding of the positive difference they can make.
 Staff members guide participants in making connections between camp and home, developing a greater understanding of how their actions each day have the power to make a positive difference in their communities and the world around them.

-It serves as a guide for how we approach our work, our program philosophy, and the program outcomes we seek to achieve.
-In recent years, we have found that in order to achieve our mission it was necessary to expand our lens.
-Raising awareness of how we use resources in program, in our communities, and around the world, is central to our fulfillment of the mission.
+In recent years, we have found that in order to achieve our mission it is necessary to expand our lens.
+Mindfulness around how we build community and how we use resources in program, in our communities, and around the world, is central to our fulfillment of our mission.